A Light Simulator

 Reflection

-When light comes in contact with a perfect mirror-like surface, it is reflected into the environment in a predictable direction.
-This new direction can be computed using the law of reflection.
-This law states that, like a tennis ball bouncing off the floor, a light ray changes direction when it comes in contact with a surface, and that the outgoing or reflected direction of this ray is a reflection of the incoming or incident direction about the normal at the point of incidence.
-A more formal way of defining the law of reflection is to say that a reflected ray always comes off the surface of a material at an angle equal to the angle at which the incoming ray hit the surface.
-This is illustrated in the image on the right, where you can see that the angle between the normal and the incident vector, is equal to the angle between the normal and the outgoing vector.
-Note that even though we used a water surface in the picture as an example of a reflective surface, water and glass are pretty poor mirrors compared to metals particularly.
+When light interacts with a perfect mirror-like surface, it is reflected back into the environment in a predictable direction.
+This new direction can be calculated using the law of reflection.
+Analogous to a tennis ball rebounding off the ground, a light ray alters its direction upon contacting a surface.
+The reflected direction of this ray mirrors the incident direction around the normal at the point of contact.
+A more formal definition of the law of reflection states that the angle of reflection of a ray departing from a surface equals the angle of incidence at which the incoming ray strikes the surface.
+The accompanying image illustrates that the angle between the normal and the incident vector is equal to the angle between the normal and the reflected vector.
+It's important to note that although the image uses a water surface as an example of a reflective surface, water and glass are significantly less reflective than metals.

 Transparency